 A.R.
 4-3.
-An assistant coach requests to a base umpire a suspension of play to (1) talk to the base runner on second base; or (2) question whether the umpire saw a pulled foot on a force play, or (3) report a substitution to the plate umpire.
+An assistant coach who is in a coaches' box requests to a base umpire a suspension of play to (1) talk to the base runner on second base; or (2) question whether the umpire saw a pulled foot on a force play, or (3) report a substitution to the plate umpire.